robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_07/notes_week_07.md

 ```

 **What are Exceptions in Computer Architecture?**
 In hardware architecture, an **Exception** (or Interrupt) is an unscheduled event that forcibly disrupts the normal flow of program execution.
-When a CPU encounters an impossible physical situation—such as dividing a binary number by zero, attempting to execute an invalid opcode sequence, or trying to access memory that doesn't physically exist—it cannot simply "keep going."
+When a CPU encounters an impossible physical situation, such as dividing a binary number by zero, attempting to execute an invalid opcode sequence, or trying to access memory that doesn't physically exist, it cannot simply "keep going."
 The hardware inherently triggers an *Exception*, immediately halting the user's program and aggressively transferring control privileges to the Operating System (or a dedicated Kernel handler) to deal with the crisis.

 **What is the `exceptions.s` file?**
 Because SPIM is a simulator acting as a bare-bones operating system, it must manually provide an OS Kernel Exception Handler.
 The `exceptions.s` file is exactly that: a pre-written MIPS assembly file that SPIM permanently loads into the protected **Kernel Text Segment** (`.ktext` at `0x80000180`) before it ever looks at your user code.